Karma Chameleon: Reception

 Cash Box said that "with Boy George's smooth lead (and the catchy background vocals), it has the air of an immediate Stateside hit".
 The song won Best British Single at the 1984 Brit Awards.
 In 2015 the song was voted by the British public as the nation's 9th favourite 1980s number one in a poll for ITV.

 Other appearances

 The group performed the song as a finale when they appeared in the 1986 episode "Cowboy George" of The A-Team.
 Likely because of the line "I'm a man without conviction" and the chorus, which includes the word chameleon, "Karma Chameleon" has been used by several politicians in political adverts.
 In 2006, Britain's Labour Party used "Karma Chameleon" as the theme song for a series of political advertisements against Conservative Party leader David Cameron in the 2006 UK local elections.

+BT used "Karma Chameleon" in a television advertisement in the United Kingdom in 2002 featuring a phone with a singing and talking chameleon.
+The advertisement got so popular that a variant of the phone was produced and marketed in both the United Kingdom and United States (the latter through an infomercial featuring Boy George's "approval").

 The song also appears in the fictional radio station The Mix 107.77 for the game Saints Row 2.
 The song is also performed in Virgin Cruise's "The Voyage" advertisement.
-The song has also appeared in Romy and Michele's High School Reunion, Rock Star, Scary Movie 4, Sex Tape, American Dad! and Despicable Me 4.
+The song has also appeared in Romy and Michele's High School Reunion, Rock Star, Scary Movie 4, The Call, Sex Tape, American Dad!, Ricky Stanicky, and Despicable Me 4.